-Accounts receivable insurance (also known as credit or trade credit insurance) covers your business against any losses caused by the inability to collect payment from a customer for a variety of reasons.
+Accounts receivable insurance covers your business against any losses caused by the inability to collect payment from a customer for a variety of reasons.
 It also helps reduce your risk in an uncertain economy, and limits risks associated with sales growth in new and emerging markets in the United States and abroad.

 Situations that benefit from accounts receivable insurance

 Examples of when it would be beneficial to have accounts receivable insurance include:

 - Damaged or destroyed accounts receivable records, making it virtually impossible to collect payment from customers

 - A customer's refusal to accept your goods

 - Unforeseen cancellation of permits pertaining to imports or exports

 It makes good business sense to invest in accounts receivable insurance because it:

 - Protects your accounts receivable dollars and increases your cash flow